Last Updated on 15/09/2020 by Adina

-- Dry off the tofu with a paper towel and cut it into cubes.
-Toss it with salt, pepper and some chili flakes.
-Heat the oil and fry the tofu until golden brown all over.
+- Dry the tofu with a paper towel and cut it into cubes.
+Toss it with salt, pepper, and some chili flakes.
+Heat 1 tablespoon of the oil and fry the tofu until golden brown all over.
 Sprinkle with some lime zest.

-- In the meantime cook the noodles according to the package instructions.
+- In the meantime, cook the soba noodles according to the packet's instructions.

 - Microplane the garlic cloves into 2 serving bowls.
-Add the finely chopped scallions on top, the chopped kale, the carrots from the soup, the noodles, kale and tofu.
-Pour the broth into the bowls and serve with lime wedges.
+Divide the finely chopped green onions, noodles, and tofu between the bowl.
+Ladle the soup with the vegetables over them and mix gently.
+Serve with lime wedges.